Arthur Schwartz

 Arthur Schwartz (November 25, 1900 – September 3, 1984) was an American composer and film producer, widely noted for his songwriting collaborations with Howard Dietz.

 Biography

 Early life

-Schwartz was born in Brooklyn, New York City, on November 25, 1900.
+Schwartz was born to a Jewish family in Brooklyn, New York City, on November 25, 1900.
 He taught himself to play the harmonica and piano as a child, and began playing for silent films at age 14.
 He earned a B.A. in English at New York University and an M.A. in Architecture at Columbia.
-Forced by his father, an attorney, to study law, Schwartz graduated from NYU Law School with a Doctorate in Jurisprudence and was admitted to the bar in 1924.
+Forced by his father, an attorney, to study law, Schwartz graduated from NYU Law School with a Juris Doctor and was admitted to the bar in 1924.

 Career

 While studying law, he supported himself by teaching English in the New York school system.
 He also worked on songwriting concurrently with his studies and published his first song ("Baltimore, Md., You're the Only Doctor for Me", with lyrics by Eli Dawson) by 1923.
 Acquaintances such as Lorenz Hart and George Gershwin encouraged him to stick with composing.
 He attempted to convince Howard Dietz, an MGM publicist who had collaborated with Jerome Kern, to work with him, but Dietz initially declined.